DroidScript/Docs/files/markup/README.md

  * @returns obj
  */
 ```
-Though the line `$$app.Call(number)$$` can be omitted, it is provided for some reference on the parameter descriptions.
+The line `$$ app.Call(number) $$` can be omitted, it is provided for reference for the parameter descriptions.

-> Each line must have the asterisk (*) at the beginning.
+Each line must have the asterisk (*) at the beginning.

-For more information about the parameter descriptions, see the [parameter section](#parameter-description) below.
+For more information about parameter descriptions, see the [parameter section](#parameter-description) below.

 ## Long Description

-Some documentations on DroidScript has a long description below the header or after the **Initialization** part.
+Some documentation files have a long description below the header or after the **Initialization** part.

-You can find the _Long Description_ on the file just below the Header part in a block comment with the **@Description** tag in it.
+You can find the _Long Description_ in the file just below the Header part in a block comment with the **@Description** tag in it.

 Example: Long Description for Checkbox.

 ![Long Description Part](https://drive.google.com/uc?id=1Bo-7Z_SkDgDfNsrIDptvpLvUO8Yd4PEt)

-> The description starts after the initialization starting from the paragraph _"They consist of a ticker box on the left ..."_ until the Example at the bottom.
+The description starts after the initialization starting from the paragraph _"They consist of a ticker box on the left ..."_ until the Example at the bottom.

 The markup comments will look like this